-My research helps people better work with search systems and text analytics.
-I apply a combination of information retrieval, data/text mining, and HCI methods to study search engines, conversational systems (chatbots), exploratory text analytics, and other techniques for understanding large-scale text data.
+My research helps people better access, understand, and use information from large text corpora.
+I apply a combination of information retrieval, data/text mining, and HCI methods to study search engines, dialog and conversational agents (chatbots), exploratory text analytics, and other systems for information access.

-Jiepu Jiang is an Assistant Professor of Computer Science at Virginia Tech (started in August 2018).
-He directs the Human Search Technology (HST) lab and is affiliated with the Digital Library Research Lab (DLRL) and the Discovery Analytics Center (DAC).
-He has regularly published and served in top conferences & journals such as SIGIR, WWW, WSDM, CIKM, and JASIST.
+Dr. Jiepu Jiang is an Assistant Professor of Computer Science at Virginia Tech (started in August 2018).
+He directs the Human AI Technology (HAT) lab and is affiliated with the Discovery Analytics Center (DAC) and the Digital Library Research Lab (DLRL).
+He has been regularly publishing and serving in top conferences in information retrieval and data mining such as SIGIR, WWW, WSDM, and CIKM.
 His research has received the best student paper award in CHIIR 2017 (the ACM SIGIR Conference on Human Information Interaction & Retrieval).
-He holds bachelor's degrees and a master's degree from Wuhan University, a Ph.D. in Library & Information Science from the University of Pittsburgh, and is finishing up another Ph.D. in Computer Science from the University of Massachusetts Amherst.
+He holds bachelor's and master's degrees from Wuhan University, a Ph.D. in Library & Information Science from the University of Pittsburgh, and is finishing up another Ph.D. in Computer Science from the University of Massachusetts Amherst.

 I am looking for highly motivated Ph.D. students (two openings for Fall 2019 admissions) to work on exploratory and interdisciplinary research topics connecting people and society to information retrieval, text analytics, and AI, such as: